newrelic/helm-charts/library/CHART-TEMPLATE/README.md

 |------------|------|---------|
 | file://../common-library | common-library | 1.0.3 |

-Note that the values in this chart are not important:
+Note that values in this chart are not important:
-This is a example of a chart and how to used it combined with the `common-library`.
+This is an example of a chart and how to use it combined with the `common-library`.
 Values are simply to test that the charts are templating correctly and to do unittest over the common-library.

+# Chart particularities

+Here is where you should add particularities for this chart like what does the chart do with the privileged and low data modes or any other quirk that it could have.

 ## Values